improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 The JSON reader is the only one that currently reports `Percentage` because it can access the total file size and current stream position.(Future enhancement may add heuristic percentages for other formats; treat absence of a value as “unknown”.)

+Single Root (Non-Array) Clarification:
+- Fast path: Percentage can update after deserialization of the single value (may appear as a jump).
+- Validation / guard-rail path: The entire file is read in a single pass (HandleSingleRootFullFile).
+No intermediate progress callbacks are emitted; expect an initial (optional) and final (100%) report only.

 ### 4.5.
 ElementValidator Usage Example

 ```csharp